alban-read/M1-MICRO-FORTH/M1 MicroForth.md

 A dangerouse but fast memory block filling word.
 A potential hazard.
-Copyrighted by ARM, who it seems feel free to Copyright a nice, useful but otherwise basic and entirely obvious algorithm, for some reason.
-Released as BSD licensed so at least we dont have to take them to court when we accidentally write the same entirely obvious code ourselves.
+Copyrighted by ARM, Released as BSD licensed so at least we dont go to court when we accidentally write the same code ourselves.

 Floating point